Atishay-tech/vsearch4web/README.md

 - Creating a web appliction in Python using Flask.
 - Using HTML with Python using Jinja2 template engine.
 - Saving the web requests from user on a file.
+- Using databse( MySQL) to store and retrieve data in place of files.
 - Deploying and hosing my webapp on the cloud, PythonAnywhere.
 - Creating my own distribution packages and using them in other files.